-- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - The quality withhold benchmark for DY 1 is set as the percentage achieved by the highest scoring MMP minus 10 percentage points.
-For more information, refer to the Quality Withhold Technical Notes (DY 1): California-Specific Measures. - C. Edits and Validation Checks validation checks that should be performed by each MMP prior to data submission. - Confirm those data elements listed above as subsets of other elements. - MMPs should validate that data element B is less than or equal to data element A. - All data elements should be positive values. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored. - CMS and the state will evaluate the percentage of members receiving Medi-Cal specialty mental health services for three or more consecutive months who have care plans that indicate evidence of coordinated care planning with the primary mental health provider. - E. Notes additional clarifications to a reporting section.
-This section incorporates previously answered frequently asked questions. - MMPs should include all members regardless of whether the member was enrolled through passive enrollment or opt-in enrollment.
-Medicaid-only members should not be included. - MMPs should include all members who meet the criteria outlined in data element A, regardless of whether they are disenrolled as of the end of the reporting period (i.e., include all members regardless of whether they are currently enrolled or disenrolled as of the last day of the reporting period).
+- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - Guidance will be forthcoming on the established benchmark for this measure for DY 3. - C. Edits and Validation Checks validation checks that should be performed by each MMP prior to data submission. - Confirm those data elements listed above as subsets of other elements. - MMPs should validate that data elements B, C, D, and E are less than or equal to data element A. - All data elements should be positive values. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored.
+CMS and the state will evaluate the percentage of members who have been continuously enrolled in the same MMP for at least five months during the reporting period who have received Medi-Cal specialty mental health services for three or more consecutive months during the reporting period: